soerenschneider/vault-ssh-cli/README.md

 SSH host certificates help prevent MitM attacks for clients that have not established trust yet for a server

+Both client and host certificates allow for efficient scaling regarding the number of clients and servers.

 vault-ssh-cli, leveraging its automation and observability capabilities, allows using SSH certificates while obeying security best practices such as short-lived certificates and timely re-generation.

 ## Example